asabaylus/jQuery-sessionTimeout/README.md

 Overview
 --------

-A jQuery plugin which prevents the users sessions from being abandoned by the server
+A jQuery plugin which prevents the users sessions from being abandoned by the server.
+Note that this plugin will not persist the users data after the session has expired.
+In fact, the script simply fetches a new image from the server, in effect it "pings" the server to keep the users session alive.
+However once the session has expired all user entered data will be lost.
+The plugin is intended to present users with some clues as to whats happened and why everything they've been working on is about to be lost.

 Features include:
 	- jQuery-style instantiation